ecmwf/earthkit-data/docs/guide/misc/grib_memory.rst

 store-grib-fields-in-memory
 ++++++++++++++++++++++++++++

-When ``store-grib-fields-in-memory`` is ``True`` (this is the default) once a field is created it will be stored in the fieldlist.
-Otherwise the field will be created on demand and deleted when going out of scope.
+When ``store-grib-fields-in-memory`` is ``True`` (this is the default), once a field is created it will be stored in the fieldlist.
+Otherwise the field will be created on demand and deleted when it goes out of scope.

 The actual memory used by a field depends on whether it stores the GRIB handle of the related GRIB message.
 This is controlled by the :ref:`grib-handle-cache-size <grib-handle-cache-size>` settings:

  - When ``grib-handle-cache-size > 0`` the field objects themselves are lightweight and only store the GRIB handle cache index, while the actual GRIB handles are stored in the cache, which is attached to the fieldlist.
  - When ``grib-handle-cache-size == 0`` the behaviour depends on ``store-grib-fields-in-memory``:

-    - when ``store-grib-fields-in-memory`` is ``True`` the fields does not own their GRIB handle but for each call to data and metadata access a new GRIB handle is created and released once the access finished.
-This can be useful when the fields have to be kept in memory but the memory usage should be low.
+    - when ``store-grib-fields-in-memory`` is ``True`` the fields do not own their GRIB handle but for each call to data and metadata access, a new GRIB handle is created and released once the access has finished.
+This can be useful when the fields have to be kept in memory but the memory usage should be kept low.
-    - when ``store-grib-fields-in-memory`` is ``False`` the fields are created on demand and will store their own GRIB handle in memory until they gets deleted (when going out of scope).
+    - when ``store-grib-fields-in-memory`` is ``False`` the fields are created on demand and will store their own GRIB handle in memory until they get deleted (when going out of scope).

 .. _grib-handle-cache-size: